-REFLECTION FOR TRINITY SUNDAY (YEAR C), Week beginning 19TH JUNE 2022
+REFLECTION FOR THE THIRTIETH SUNDAY OF ORDINARY TIME (YEAR C), Week beginning 23RD OCTOBER 2022

 Purely in respect of earthly living, 2 very significant dates await us at the end of this month: (a) at the day’s very end on Saturday 29th October, the clocks go BACK by one hour: Greenwich Mean Time again taking over from British Summer Time; (b) The new Chancellor of the Exchequer (Jeremy Hunt) will deliver his Financial Statement on Monday 31st October.
 (Predictions expect it to accord with all the ghoulishness of Halloween!)